 • CCA "Exit Fee": The landscape around energy issues and political opportunities has been shifting dramatically.
 The City was successful at defeating AB 56 (E. Garcia) in 2019, which would have eroded San José Clean Energy's (SJCE) ability to procure energy for San José customers by instituting central energy and Resource Adequacy procurement.
 The City also led a delegation letter signed by twelve members of the Assembly and Senate on California's outdated Resource Adequacy sales framework.
-This work helped elevate

-Resource Adequacy market power concerns and disproportionate CCA cost impacts at the California Public Utilities Commission, California Independent System Operators, Legislature and Governor's Office.
+This work helped elevate Resource Adequacy market power concerns and disproportionate CCA cost impacts at the California Public Utilities Commission, California Independent System Operators, Legislature and Governor's Office.
 The City continues to work on these issues by supporting a multi-party settlement process focused on Resource Adequacy regulatory reform and central procurement principles.

 The Governor signed AB 1054 (Holden) to create a wildfire liability insurance fund.
 Included in the bill was a provision that directs the California Public Utilities Commission to oversee the transfer of utility infrastructure assets to public entities and requires "equal" compensation by public entities that purchase utility infrastructure.
 This strictly worded compensation provision is challenging for local jurisdictions like San José, which have civil service rules that prevent giving public employees bonuses or stock options.
-Senator Hill authored SB 550, which says the California Public Utilities Commission must ensure the transfer of utility assets to a public entity is "fair and reasonable to affected public utility employees."
-The bill is on the Governor's desk.
+The Governor signed SB 550 (Hill), which says the California Public Utilities Commission must ensure the transfer of utility assets to a public entity is "fair and reasonable to affected public utility employees."